-The WordPress database is where your blog data and information are being stored.
-Without that database, WordPress is just a software that can’t work, as it’s a mix between MySQL and PHP.
-But, when beginners want to move to a new hosting server, they find themselves lost in lots of details, and things to do, in order to migrate their sites easily.
+The WordPress database is where your blog data and information is stored.
+Without that database, WordPress is just a software that cannot work, as WordPress is a mix between MySQL database and PHP language.
+But, when a newbie wants to move to a new hosting server, they find themselves lost in lots of details, and things to do in order to migrate their blogs easily.

-Luckily, there is no problem at all if you follow this step by step tutorial, you will find how to move a WordPress database to your new server.
-What you need is 5 minutes, and the database will be moved using one of the below main methods.
+Luckily, there is no problem at all if you follow this step by step tutorial on how to move the WordPress database to your new server.
+What you need is 5 minutes, and the database will be moved using one of the below main methods:

 This is the easiest way to migrate any MySQL database.
-It lets you move any WordPress site to a new server without problems.
-All you have to do is login to your cPanel account first, then locate the icon called “Backups” in the files tab, as the following screenshot.
+It lets you move WordPress sites to a new server without problems.
+All you have to do is login to your cPanel account first, then locate the icon named “Backups” in the files tab, as the below screenshot:

 The database file will be automatically downloaded to your computer, just remember its location.

-Now, that we have learned how to download the database from the cPanel, you need to restore it on the new server.
-It will be added automatically to the new WordPress installation, without doing anything.
+Now that we have learned how to download the database from cPanel, we need to restore it on the new server, and add it automatically to the new WordPress installation, without doing anything.

-I’ll show you two ways to move a MySQL database to a new server.
-The first one works only when you have the same WordPress installation and all the files as the old server and the hosting provider.
-In other words, this is only valid, when you moved all your blog from another server.
+I’ll show you two ways to move MySQL databases to a new server, the first one works only when you have the same WordPress installation, and all the files as the old server or host.
+In other words, this is only valid when you move all your blog from another server.

-To restore your WordPress database, login the new cPanel account, and click the same icon that you’ve used above, it’s the “Backups” and on the same page as the above example.
+To restore your WordPress database, login the new cPanel account, and click the same icon that you’ve used above, it’s the “Backups” and in the same page as above.
 You just need to focus on the right part of the page, where you see the “Upload” buttons.

 You have a MySQL database to restore.
-So, use the “Restore a MySQL Database” area, and click “Upload” as this screenshot example.
+So, use the “Restore a MySQL Database” area and click “Upload” as the screenshot below:

-After uploading the database, you will see a page with lots of information, and that’s the successful restoring.
+After uploading the database, you will see a page with slots of information and that’s the successful restore.

-The second way to restore the WordPress database works for both, the new and the old installations.
-You will replace all the actual installation database tables, with the old one in a few clicks.
-First, come back to the cPanel and find an icon called ”phpMyAdmin” in the “Databases” tab, and click on it.
+The second way to restore the WordPress database works for both, new and old installations.
+We will replace all the actual installation database tables, with the old one in a few clicks.
+First, come back to the cPanel and find an icon called ”phpMyAdmin” in the “Databases” tab, and click on it as below:

-In the next step, you will get the phpMyAdmin interface, and you need to click the name of your new database that was created with the new installation (or the old installation, as well).
-The database name is located on the top left area of the page as below, and you need to click the “import” option, at the top of the page.
+In the next step, you will get the phpMyAdmin interface and you need to click the name of your new database that was created with the new installation (or the old installation as well).
+The database name is located on top the left page as below, and you need to click the “import” option, at the top of the page:

-This is another method to move your MySQL database from the phpMyAdmin dashboard, and it’s needed when you have issues with the above methods.
-As the above example, login to cPanel and click the “phpMyAdmin” icon.
-Then, select the database that you want to copy, and download, click “Export” link at the top of the page.
+This is another method to move MySQL databases from phpMyAdmin dashboard, and it’s needed when you have issues with the above methods.
+As the above example, login to cPanel and click the phpMyAdmin icon.
+Then, select the database that you want to copy, and download, click “Export” link at the top of the page:

-Next, you will get the file that’s not compressed this time, and you need to save it locally.
+Then, you will get the file that’s not compressed this time, and you need to save it locally.
 The next step will be uploading this database to the new hosting server.
-You need to login to the same phpMyAdmin account.
+You need to login to the same page phpMyAdmin.
 Next, select the new database name, and you will get all the tables.

-Please remember, you can upload only compressed files that are in gzip, bzip2 or zip format, and all the above downloading method will result in a supported format, so, don’t worry about that.
+Please remember, you can upload only compressed files that are in gzip, bzip2 or zip format and all the above downloading methods will result in a supported format, don’t worry about that.

-That’s it, your WordPress database was just moved to the new server, and you can login to your blog and start working properly.
+That’s it, your WordPress database is just moved to the new server, and you can log into your blog and start working properly.